A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: Rewriting Sato's maps

-From now on we write $M_L$ for the $3$-manifold obtained via Dehn surgery on the oriented, framed link $L$ in $S^3$, and we assume that $M_L$ is diffeomorphic to the mapping torus $M_{\varphi}$.
-We denote by $W_L$ the corresponding $2$-handlebody with Kirby diagram given by the framed link $L$.
-The linking matrix of $L$ is also the matrix of the intersection form of $W_L$ with respect to the basis given by the components $L_i$ of $L$.
-We use the symbol $\cdot$ to denote this intersection form.
+For a framed link $L$ in $S^3$, write $M_L$ for the $3$--manifold obtained via Dehn surgery on $L$.
+There is a $2$--handlebody $W_L$ with Kirby diagram $L$, and $\partial W_L = M_L$.
+The linking matrix of $L$ is also the matrix of the intersection form of $W_L$ with respect to a basis obtained from the components $L_i$ of $L$; use $\cdot$ to denote this intersection form. \begin{defn} Let $L$ be an oriented framed link with components $L_1,..,L_n$, and let $C$ be a sublink of $L$.
+Define $(w_i)_{i=1}^n \in (\Z/2)^n$ by $w_i = 1$ if $L_i$ is in $C$, and $w_i = 0$ else.
+Then $C$ is characteristic if